aivarsk/aivarsk.github.io/_posts/2025-03-18-card-range-explain.md

         print("skip ", (low, high))
 ```

 Here the scan starts by skipping the index entries.
-The tree structure will help to jump over those quickly.
-And then the first entry in the index we check will also be our match.
+The tree structure of the index will help to jump over those quickly.
+And then *the first entry* in the index we check will also be our match.
 Unfortunately, the index scan will continue to search for any other ranges that satisfy the conditions.
 This is the reason just changing the index was not enough, I had to force it to return after a single row is found with `LIMIT 1`.

 ```python
 skip  ('900', '909')